-In this article, we’ll explore why a headless CMS makes things simpler and geared more towards front-end developers, the foundational skills required for a front-end developer, and then move to topics like frameworks and additional tools that are needed to master the skill.
+In this article, we'll explore why a headless CMS makes things simpler and geared more towards front-end developers, the foundational skills required for a front-end developer, and then move to topics like frameworks and additional tools needed to master the skill.

 Why Traditional CMSs Depend on Full-Stack Developers

 When you have a website that includes backend/server-side programming and front-end (like most non-Jamstack CMS implementations), the barrier to entry for front-end developers is relatively high.
 A developer needs to know how to run the site on their computer, which often requires you to install specific programs or dependencies (setup time is high).
 They also need to know how to work around the backend and sometimes even do some basic things.

 Also, managing a database and all its data tends to scare many developers as this is a requirement when using platforms such as WordPress, which most designers/front-end developers are used to.
 Full-stack developers are expensive, hard to find and not always specialized in front-end.
 The average salary of a full-stack developer in Canada can be about $110k annually, whereas the average front-end developer's salary is $90k a year.

 If you're starting your career in front-end development, look at some online tutorials.
 There are many self-learning platforms out there, such as Udemy, W3CSchools, and coding camps, that can help you become an expert.